Pidarareach/Pidarareach/README.md

 I'm currently attending Moreno Valley College.
 This is my second year here.
 My major is Computer Science.
-My future goal is to become a software developer/engineer, data analyst, or any program related
+My future goal is to become a software developer/engineer, data analyst, or any program related.